Eglinton station: History

 When opened in 1954, Eglinton station had a different bus terminal from what exists today.
 Eglinton's first bus terminal was located at the south side of Eglinton Avenue, just north of the current bus terminal.
 It initially had nine parallel bays within the fare-paid zone, each with a covered platform and staircases leading down to an east–west, underground concourse.
 There was also a platform 10 outside the fare-paid zone.
 In 1963, platforms 11–13 were added on the west side of platform 10 to handle increasing suburban traffic.
 The bus terminal had its own street entrance facing Eglinton Avenue at the north end of platform 10, about 50 metres east of Duplex Avenue.

-With its opening in 1954, Eglinton station hosted trolley bus service serving neighbourhoods north of Eglinton Avenue.
+With its opening in 1954, Eglinton station was served by the TTC trolley bus system, with service to neighbourhoods north of Eglinton Avenue.
 One bay was for 97 Yonge trolley buses to Glen Echo Loop, and two bays were for 61 Nortown trolley buses with separate bays for eastbound and westbound trips.
 The Nortown route was U-shaped serving Mount Pleasant Road east of the station, and Avenue Road to the west.
 The Eglinton garage, at the site of today's Eglinton station bus terminal, serviced trolley buses as well as diesel buses.

 In 1973, Line 1 was extended to York Mills station and Eglinton station ceased to be a terminal station.
 Along with the extension, a pocket track was installed on the north side of the station to reverse some Line 1 trains.
 Also with the extension, Glen Echo Loop was closed and the Yonge trolley bus route was converted to diesel.
 This left Nortown as the only trolley bus route serving Eglinton station.

 In 1991, the Nortown trolley bus route was converted to diesel, ending trolley bus service at Eglinton station.

 The adjacent Eglinton bus garage, which was located south of the bus terminal, was closed and relocated to the new facility on Comstock Road on the former Scarborough Van Assembly site in 2002.

 In 2004, the original bus terminal from 1954 was closed because of safety concerns over its aging infrastructure.
 A replacement bus terminal was opened in the former bus garage just south of the old bus terminal.

 The original open air bus platforms were reached by individual stairwells from the concourse.

 The new bus bay area is located at ground level under the Canada Square building.